jackson-r/backend_prework/day_6/questions.md

               ▀▄▒▒▒▒▒▒▒▒▒▒▄▄▄▀▒▒▒▒▄▀
                 ▀▄▄▄▄▄▄▀▀▀▒▒▒▒▒▄▄▀
                    ▒▒▒▒▒▒▒▒▒▒▀▀"
+  end
+end

-1. How do you create an instance of a class?
+1. How do you create an instance of a class? instance = class.new   use the '.new' Object method

 1. What questions do you still have about classes in Ruby?

+Besides the added methods, is there anything at the fundamental level of ruby that makes a Class different than any other subset of Object?